-Not everyone wants to or can drink alcoholic beer.
-Nonetheless, many of us want a great tasting beer now and again.
+Not everyone wants to drink alcoholic beer.
+Nonetheless, they may still want a great tasting beer now and again.
 So, the question becomes how can you make this happen?
 The process for making a non-alcoholic beer is very easy, anyone can do it.
 The brewing process is the same as with standard beer recipes and uses the same Home Brew Supplies.
 However, as we all know, at the end of the normal brewing process you end up with a beer with alcohol.
 In order to get rid of the alcohol, the beer will need to be heated to 175 Degrees F.

 The Process of Making Non-Alcoholic Beer

 - Brew beer like normal: How to Make Beer.
 If you need to get set up we have all of the home brew supplies you need.

 - Once your beer has finished fermenting you will need to heat it to 175 degrees F for 15 - 20 minutes.
 Alcohol evaporates at a lower temperature than the rest of your beer.
 So by heating it to 175 degrees F the alcohol will evaporate and leave behind all of the delicious beery goodness you spent so much time making.
 When heating it is important to stay as close as you can to the 175 degrees F to prevent off flavors from forming.

 - When you first begin heating the beer you are going to notice a very strong alcohol smell.
 This is perfectly normal because the alcohol is starting to evaporate